 The unexpected rise in inflation in the euro area (and the US) has ignited a lively debate not only about its exact causes but also about the appropriate policy responses from a central bank perspective.
 In the euro area, inflation has risen sharply in 2021 and 2022, peaking at around 10 percent (CPI, year-over-year) in late 2022.
 After the re-opening of the economy following the Covid-19 pandemic, supply disruptions associated with pandemic-induced sectoral reallocations stoked inflation at first (Bernanke and Blanchard, 2024; Dao et al., 2024).
 However, strong fiscal relief programs across advanced economies and the tightening of labor markets shifted the focus more towards demand factors (Benigno and Eggertsson, 2023; Bergholt et al., 2023).
 For the fulfillment of their mandate towards price stability, central banks monitor, inter alia, developments on the labor market carefully.
-While the labor market is shaped by cyclical developments, structural factors are equally important.
-In the euro area, labor markets are characterized by relatively strong rigidities, such as a longer duration of unemployment spells, inflexible wages, strong unionization, or higher benefit replacement rates as compared to the US.
+While the labor markets are characterized by relatively strong rigidities, such as a longer duration of unemployment spells, inflexible wages, strong unionization, or higher benefit replacement rates as compared to the US.
 As highlighted in the theoretical work by Christoffel, Kuester and Linzert (2009), labor market characteristics potentially alter the monetary policy transmission mechanism.

-This paper thus investigates theoretically and empirically the efficacy of monetary policy conditional on structural impediments that arise from the labor market.
+This paper thus investigates theoretically and empirically the efficacy of aggregate euro area monetary policy conditional on country-specific structural impediments that arise from the labor markets.
 In detail, the analysis focuses on three labor market institutions (LMIs): union density (UD), benefit replacement rates (BRR), and employment protection legislation (EPL).
 The paper develops a dynamic stochastic general equilibrium (DSGE) model to qualitatively assess the role of distinct LMIs for the transmission of monetary policy.
 This theoretical analysis motivates the empirical model.
 While the LMIs are modeled as deep structural parameters affecting the equilibrium steady state in the DSGE model, we use slow-moving variables to characterize these institutions as interaction terms in a macroeconomic model.
-For this purpose, we estimate a Bayesian interacted panel vector autoregressive (IPVAR) model for a set of euro area countries in which the LMI variables serve as an exogenous interaction term.
+For this purpose, we estimate a Bayesian interacted panel vector autoregressive (IPVAR) model for a set of euro area countries in which the country-specific LMIs serve as exogenous interaction terms.
 The value of the interaction terms affects the moving average representation as an approximation of the steady state.
 We empirically identify a structural monetary policy shock and examine how the transmission of monetary policy is affected given specific structural arrangements on the labor market.

-1 See, for instance, a speech by Lane (2024) in which he discussed that "wage growth is expected [...], reflecting the ongoing gradual correction of the real wage gap."
+&lt;sup>1 See, for instance, a speech by Lane (2024) in which he discussed that "wage growth is expected [...], reflecting the ongoing gradual correction of the real wage gap."

-2 See, for instance, Nickell (1997), Snower and La Dehesa (1997), or Layard and Nickell (1999).
+&lt;sup>2 See, for instance, Nickell (1997), Snower and La Dehesa (1997), or Layard and Nickell (1999).